 Sometimes toddlers will eat anything, and some are a little pickier.

-The next time you go the store look down the grocery aisles and decide what finger foods a toddler would enjoy eating.
+The next time you go the store look down the grocery aisles and decide what finger foods your toddler would enjoy eating, they would probably also apply to other toddlers in your neighborhood if you needed to share.
 They love crackers, applesauce cups, fruit cups, green beans, and healthy snacks.
 I still love graham crackers, I guess I’m a kid at heart.
 Be sure and put some small sippy cups, bowls, plates and silverware in your toddler emergency food kits.

 Freeze-dried fruits and vegetables in #10 cans are easy for toddlers to eat right out of the can.
 Cut into appropriate age bite sizes.
 Mac and cheese are always popular, just write down what your toddler may like and stockpile a little or lot and rotate it.